AditiShevale/MovieApp/README.md

 With the app, you can:
 * Explore the most popular and top rated movies.
-* Mark as favorite any movie for easy access in the future.
+* Mark as favorite any movies for easy access in the future.
-* Watch movie trailers.
+* Watch movies trailers.
-* Read movie reviews.
+* Read movies reviews.
-* Main movie information as well as cached images stored in a local database so you can browse it even offline.
+* Main movies information as well as cached images stored in a local database so you can browse it even offline.

 ## How to Work with the Source